tej-thambi/tej-thambi/README.md

 ### Hi there 👋
 I'm Tej, a second-year Linguistics and Computer Science student at UCLA, minoring in Chinese.
 Some things about me...
+- I'm working on research with NLP this summer at the [Vermont Conversation Lab](https://vermontconversationlab.com/)
-- I'm a software engineering intern at Fullcourt https://www.50four.com/
+- I'm a software engineering intern at [Poppin](https://joinpoppin.com/)
+- I'm a junior developer at [Fullcourt](https://www.50four.com/)
 - I'm passionate about exploring the latest developments in AI/ML along with their societal implications
-- I love building projects that interest me

 Here are some ways to reach me:
 - [Portfolio](tejthambi.com)